Woods in charge at Doral after classy 65

 The world number one looked far more comfortable from the tee in particular but paid the price for some sloppy work on and around the greens.

-Tied in 32nd place and at two-under for the tournament, McIlroy is 11 shots off the lead but will surely take some encouragement after breaking 70 for the first time this year.
+Tied in 32nd place and at two-under for the tournament, McIlroy is 11 shots off the lead but will take some comfort after breaking 70 for the first time this year.

+"It's about the ball-striking and it's getting there.
+Days like today are very pleasing because it shows that I'm going in the right direction," he said.

 Phil Mickelson, who lost out in a memorable 'Duel at Doral' with Woods in the old Ford Open in 2005, also put himself firmly in contention with a 67 that leaves him three strokes off the lead and in a share of third place with fellow American Steve Stricker (67).